IamBaPef/vine/README.md

-- 👋 Hi, @iambapef meni
+- 👋 Hi, @iambapef here
-- 👀 I’m interested in data engineering.
+- 👀 I’m tech apprentice
-- 🌱 I’m currently learning python & scala (read/write Java already).
+- 🌱 I’m curious about "Big Data + AI" and the shape of things to come.
-- 💞️ I’m looking to collaborate on data engineering related projects.
+- 💞️ I’m looking to collaborate on challenging projects that stretch me (I enjoy growth).
 - 📫 How to reach me iambapef@gmail.com

 <!---